 Follow the progress of Allergemoji, our second emoji initiative to help parents and kids dealing with allergies!
 Allergemoji seeks to improve communication between parents and children easier by creating a shorthand language for common allergy concerns.

 We are building a curriculum to teach teens with T1D about the research process through Maker technology.
 Students will build interactive LED accessories that respond to their T1D data and use this to experiment on their own research question.
+Learn more about this project here.

 Health Apps By Us